RCIC-UCI-Public/rebuild-rpms/README.md

 ## Individual packages info

-1. shadow-utils
+### shadow-utils

-   The original RPM provided by the OS (from baseOS repo) as of version 4.6 has a call to `sss_cache` enabled in the most of the binaries such as useradd, usermod, etc. The call makes execution of such binaries excessively slow as the SSSD cache is cleared.
+   The original RPM provided by the OS (from baseOS repo) as of version 4.6 enabled a call to `sss_cache` in most of the binaries such as useradd, usermod, etc. This call makes the execution of such binaries excessively slow as the SSSD cache is cleared.

-   To remedy, get the SRPM for the same version and reconfigure to disable this call, recompile and rebuild RPM.
-All needed files are in *shadow-utils/*
+   To remedy, get the SRPM for the same version and reconfigure to disable use of SSSD, recompile and rebuild RPM.
+All needed files are in *shadow-utils/* of this repo.

-   The source RPM was downloaded and added to the repo:
+   The source RPM was downloaded:

    ```bash
    wget https://download.rockylinux.org/pub/rocky/8/BaseOS/source/tree/Packages/s/shadow-utils-4.6-17.el8.src.rpm